Tutorial

 Computer screen showing Google search results with code snippets for web scraping tutorial

-• JavaScript rendering: Search results load dynamically, so simple HTTP requests return nothing
+• Dynamic Content Loading: Search results load via JavaScript, making simple HTTP requests ineffective

 # The naive approach (spoiler: doesn't work)